maxdavidson/tribus/README.md

 2. Install [JSPM](http://jspm.io): `npm install -g jspm`
 3. Create a new JSPM project: `jspm init`
 4. Install this library: `jspm install github:maxdavidson/tribus`
-5. Configure your JSPM config to use Babel in "experimental" and "playground" mode.
+5. Configure your JSPM config to use Babel's optional "es7.classProperties" mode.
-6. Make sure to include the Babel polyfill (jspm_packages/babel-polyfill.js) in your HTML file.
-7. Import Tribus as an [ES6 module](http://www.2ality.com/2014/09/es6-modules-final.html) in your code.
+6. Import Tribus as an [ES6 module](http://www.2ality.com/2014/09/es6-modules-final.html) in your code.

 #### With another Node-compatible module loader: (not tested)